RafaelyRezende/Born2BeRocky/README.md

 ### MariaDB

 Another open source software, focused on the free availability of a relational databse that can perform with standard proprietary databases.
-Also, it is built for permance and stability, with integrated cloud services and compatibility features with Oracle Database and Temporal Data Tables.
-It is a fork of the MySQL relational database, created bu the original developers of MySQL, after its acquisition by Oracle Corporation.
+Also, it is built for permance and stability, with integrated cloud services and compatibility features with <a href="https://www.oracle.com/database/">Oracle Database</a> and <a href="https://learn.microsoft.com/en-us/sql/relational-databases/tables/temporal-tables?view=sql-server-ver16">Temporal Data Tables</a>.
+It is a fork of the <a href="https://www.mysql.com/">MySQL</a> relational database, created bu the original developers of MySQL, after its acquisition by oracle <a href="https://en.wikipedia.org/wiki/Oracle_Corporation">Oracle Corporation</a>.

+### PHP

+Personal Home Page (Hypertext Preprocessor) is a server-side scripting language.